Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 • Coast live oak (Quercus agrifolia) — prune lower branches

-• Fruit trees — high moisture content, good near the home
+• Fruit trees — high moisture content, good near the home when well-watered

 Simple Steps to Get Started